-Trump Says He Didn't Call Places Like Africa And Haiti "Shitholes" After People Called Him A Racist
+Trump Claims He Didn't Call Africa And Haiti "Shitholes" But People Blasted Him As Racist

-President Trump on Friday insisted on Twitter he didn't call places like Africa, El Salvador, and Haiti "shitholes" during an immigration conversation with lawmakers, after intense criticism that his remarks were racist.
+President Trump on Friday suggested on Twitter he didn't call places including Africa, El Salvador, and Haiti "shitholes" during a conversation about immigration with lawmakers — even though people in the room said he did just that.

-Oddly, shortly after it was revealed on Thursday he made the comments, a White House spokesman didn't deny he used the word "shitholes."
+Trump's attempt to walk back the comments came after intense criticism that his remarks were racist.

-Trump claimed it was "not the language used" during a confusing Twitter rant on Friday morning.
+In a rambling Twitter rant on Friday, Trump confusingly claimed it was "not the language used" and said he "never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country."

 Trump reportedly made the comments while lawmakers were discussing restoring temporary protection status for immigrants, such as those from El Salvador, who had their status removed this week.

-The Trump administration has been discussing the possibility of a deal on the immigration status of hundreds of thousands of young immigrants under the Deferred Action for Childhood Arrivals program, or DACA, as well as increased security at the border.
+The Trump administration has been discussing the possibility of a deal addressing the immigration status of hundreds of thousands of young immigrants under the Deferred Action for Childhood Arrivals program, or DACA, as well as increased security at the border.

 Trump has said a deal that does not include funding for a wall along the southern border would be rejected.

-There were reports of a tentative deal reached between Republicans and Democrats on Thursday evening, which would fund President Trump’s promised border wall while allowing hundreds of thousands of undocumented people to remain in the country.
+Thursday evening, there were reports of a tentative deal reached between Republicans and Democrats, which would fund President Trump’s promised border wall while allowing hundreds of thousands of undocumented people to remain in the country.

-But Trump on Friday morning blasted the deal as a "big step backwards" in a series of confusing tweets.
+But Trump on Friday morning blasted the deal as a "big step backwards."
+Here's his full and confusing tweetstorm in order.
+(The article picks up after it.)

 Advertisement

+In terms of Haitians, Trump said, "Haitians?
+Why do we need more Haitians?
+Take them out," — as in, take them out of the deal.

+Speaking at an event Friday, Republican Speaker of the House Paul Ryan called Trump's rhetoric "very unfortunate" and "unhelpful," calling immigration "a thing to celebrate."

-Meanwhile, a United Nations human rights spokesperson said on Friday morning that the comment could "potentially damage and disrupt the lives of many people".
+Meanwhile, a human rights spokesperson with the United Nations said on Friday morning that the comment could "potentially damage and disrupt the lives of many people."

 "You cannot dismiss entire countries and continents as 'shitholes,'" he said, adding that the comment "legitimizes the targeting of people based on who they are."